-That’s just a fancy way of saying the wind vents of the air conditioner moving around to maximize the air circulation.
+That’s just a fancy way of saying the air conditioner’s wind vents are moving around to maximize the air circulation.
 In translation: SereneLife 10,000 BTU blows in several different directions over time, and that’s good.

 The HVAC metrics (the ones that count) are pretty average compared to the other best portable air conditioners.

-With the 10,000 BTU capacity, it can achieve the maximum dry airflow of 290 CFM which is above average.
+The 10,000 BTU capacity can achieve the maximum dry airflow of 290 CFM, which is above average.

 Otherwise, the majority of HVAC metrics are as average as it gets.
 The price, however, is lower than you would expect from an average device.
 This, in turn, makes the SereneLife SLPAC10 one of the best price-performance floor air conditioners out there.